fossasia/open-event-organizer-android/README.md

 Lastly, each class should only perform one task, do it well, and be unit tested for it.
 For example, if a presenter is doing more than it should, i.e., parsing dates or implementing search logic, better move it in its own class.
 There can be exceptions for this practice, but if the functionality can be generalised and reused, it should most definitely be transferred in its own class and unit tested.

+### Code practices

+Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
+We want to focus on the code quality more than on managing pull request ethics.

+ * Single commit per pull request
+ * For writing commit messages please read the [COMMITSTYLE](docs/commitStyle.md) carefully.
+Kindly adhere to the guidelines.
+ * Follow uniform design practices.
+The design language must be consistent throughout the app.
+ * The pull request will not get merged until and unless the commits are squashed.
+In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
+ * If the PR is related to any front end change, please attach relevant screenshots in the pull request description.

 ## License

 This project is currently licensed under the GNU General Public License v3.
 A copy of LICENSE.md should be present along with the source code.
 To obtain the software under a different license, please contact [FOSSASIA](http://blog.fossasia.org/contact/).